aquib97/CNN-Classifier-FSDS/README.md

 # general_template
-general template for any project
+general template for any Generic project